Sandu Tudor: Criterion scandal

-Kulygin and the Burning Pyre
+Kulygin and the Burning Bush

 As noted by Neagu Rădulescu, Credința came to an abrupt "sad end", which Tudor took shame in recounting.
 An focused on his new passion, aviation, and bragged about having survived a plane crash.
 He maintained his religious focus during World War II.
 The Ion Antonescu dictatorship joined in Nazi Germany's attack on the Soviet Union.
 Romania's war on the Eastern Front gave an impetus to Romanian monastic life, by restoring the Romanian church's direct contacts with Russian Orthodoxy.
 The country witnessed the arrival of Russian monks, including one trained at the prestigious Optina Monastery.
 He was Ivan Kulygin (known to Romanians as Ivan Kulîghin, Ivan Kulâghin, or Ivan Străinul, lit.
 "Ivan the Foreigner"), a victim of the Soviet regime, who took refuge to Romania after the Battle of Stalingrad.

 At around that time, Tudor and his friends organized a pilgrimage to Cernăuți, in newly reattached Bukovina.
 There, he began writing about the possibility of more regular "spiritual retreats", and adopted the Transfiguration of Jesus as his spiritual symbol.
 He was soon joined in Bukovina by other figures of the Orthodoxist revival: Fathers Benedict Ghiuș and Nicolae M. Popescu, philosophers Noica and Anton Dumitriu, journalist colleagues Manoliu, Mironescu and Sterian.

 Tudor and Andrei Scrima (later a major figure in Orthodox monasticism) first met Kulygin at Cernica Monastery, and were taken aback with his charisma.
 Kulygin instructed them about performing the "prayer of the heart", and Tudor, an avid student, was soon able to proselytize.
 His target audience included many of those who had joined him on the 1943 retreat, leading some of his biographers to suggest that Kulygin addressed a fully formed community of believers.
 An additional connection is noted by historiographers of Romanian hesychasm: the "prayer of the heart" was already practiced at Cernica, directly based on the instructions of 18th-century elder Paisius Velichkovsky; Kulygin's Romanian disciples were adding intellectualist interpretations to this regular practice.

 In August 1944, King Michael's Coup ended Romania's alliance with Germany, and inaugurated a brief period of political liberalism, with communism looming on the horizon.
-Tudor and other Kulygin-inspired Romanians joined together in the "Burning Pyre" (Rugul Aprins), a prayer group which sought to register as a citizens' association.
-The authorities rejected their first application, in 1944, but Tudor persisted: the Burning Pyre received its legal recognition in 1945 or 1946.
+Tudor and other Kulygin-inspired Romanians joined in the "Burning Pyre" (Rugul Aprins), a prayer group which sought to register as a citizens' association.
+The authorities rejected their first application, in 1944, but Tudor persisted: the Burning Bush received its legal recognition in 1945 or 1946.
 The association's stated purpose was to educate theology students about the moral and spiritual requirements of monastic life.
-The Burning Pyre cell also offered a form of Orthodoxist resistance against the growth of communism in Romania.
+The Burning Bush cell also offered a form of Orthodoxist resistance against the growth of communism in Romania.
 According to Scrima, it had "resurrected liberty".